wompking/pickledgraphs/README.md

 # pickledgraphs
-A collation of Desmos graphs, pickled with the as-yet unreleased Desmos Graph Pickler, and saved as images.
+A collection of Desmos graphs, pickled with the as-yet unreleased Desmos Graph Pickler, and saved as images.